 Security observability uses internal states to thoroughly comprehend what is happening inside your API/microservices system with the goal of protecting them from attack.

 Observing your software, using logs, metrics, and most importantly, distributed traces gives you the opportunity to identify attack patterns, eliminate security vulnerabilities, and block attacks before they can cause serious damage.
-Request a demo to see for yourself.
+View a recorded Traceable demo to see for yourself.